Airsculpt Logo

 Lipedema Is Not Linked To Obesity:

-Lipedema is a chronic condition for women.
+Lipedema is a chronic condition in women.
 Weight is not the only primary factor associated with this disorder.
 There have been several cases of healthy women that are not overweight who have been affected by lipedema.
 Therefore, while lipedema's cause isn't known yet, it has been associated with a hormonal response.

 Lipedema Fat Cells Are Different